matejz79/matejz79/README.md

 ## Hi there 👋
+dont have clue about git..if you wanna help, be my guest

 <!--
 **matejz79/matejz79** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.